kannan0071/INTRO-TO-DS/Ex.No-5.md

-# Ex.No-5 DATA VISUALIZATION USING MATPLOT LIBRARY
+# Ex.No-5 Data visualization using MatplotLIB Library
 ### Aim:
   To Perform Data Visualization using matplot python library for the given datas.